gabb99/tsjson/README.md

 # Usage at a glance

-This simple example parses a JSON string into a real c++ structure/class.
+This simple example parses a JSON string into a real c++ structure/class, which is then modified and re-serialized

 ~~~~~~~~~~cpp
 #include "tsobject.hpp"